grafana/grafana/docs/sources/alerting/fundamentals/annotation-label/labels-and-label-matchers.md

 You can also write label matchers to exclude labels.

-Here is an example that shows how to exclude the label `Team`.
+Here is an example that shows how to exclude the label `team`.
 You can choose between any of the values below to exclude labels.

 `label: team, operator: =, value: "" –`